JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/report.md

 * Training Data Processing

   Once we have collected signal data for each signal type, we would pre-process the IQ data by removing silence period and extracting signal of interest.
 First, we apply a bandpass filter using a frequency mask to extract relevant parts of the spectrum and remove any undesired signals that may have been recorded.
 Once pre-processed, the signals are converted to the frequency domain through a Fast Fourier Transform (FFT).
 Lastly, in the frequency domain, frequency components outside of the band of interest occupied by the signal are pruned, and the remaining data would be added to the signal bank.
 Threshold is also introduced to each signal type to remove signal of irrelevant strength (noise).
-For each data type, this procedure is repeated multiple times to generate a final signal bank.
+For each data type, this procedure is repeated multiple times to generate a final signal bank[3].

   The signal bank consists of a labeled collection of signals collected when only one signal is transmitted at a time, with known bandwidth and center frequency.
-The data collection also made sure that the cleanest signal possible is collected by performing the collection over a limited and small portion of the spectrum without interference from other signals.
+The data collection also made sure that the cleanest signal possible is collected by performing the collection over a limited and small portion of the spectrum without interference from other signals[3].

   <img width="487" alt="Screenshot 2024-12-11 at 1 12 16 PM" src="https://github.com/user-attachments/assets/91374aca-0090-4386-a894-201f1d2536e2" />